Esquites is a toasted corn salad from Mexico. It is a street food and a quick & easy recipe, ready in less than 15 minutes.

 - ¼ - ½ teaspoon Sea Salt regular salt also works, adjust to taste

 - ¼ Chili Powder

 - ⅙ cup chopped Scallions

 - ⅙ cup chopped Cilantro ~ Kothmir

-- 1 tbsp Feta Cheese or Cotija Cheese finely crumbled (add more to liking and I used feta)
+- 1 tablespoon Feta Cheese or Cotija Cheese finely crumbled (add more to liking and I used feta)

 - Remove the husk from the corn on the cob and cut the kernels off the cob, using a knife.